-- With that being said, edit, double edit, and triple edit your resume.
-You don’t want to be handing out an out of date resume or one with so many spelling mistakes they just stop reading.
-Write the best resume of your life, make it simple, but don’t be afraid to show off your personality with a cool design.
+- With that being said, edit, double edit and triple edit your resume.
+You don’t want to be handing out an out of date resume or one with so many spelling mistakes that they just stop reading.
+Write the best resume of your life; make it simple, but don’t be afraid to show off your personality with a cool design.

 - Pick out a business casual outfit the night before.
 You don’t want to be rushing in the morning to get dressed.
-Also, make sure to iron anything the night before, it will save you time and make you feel more put together.
-Pay close attention to what the dress code is, most of the time it will be business attire or business casual, know what that means and what the differences are.
+Also, make sure to iron anything the night before; it will save you time and make you feel more put together.
+Pay close attention to the dress code.
+Most of the time, it will be business attire or business casual, so it’s important to know what that means as well as what the differences are between the two.

 - Bring some kind of folder or place to save business cards.
-You will be given tons of business cards or materials throughout the fair, make sure you have a safe place to keep them so they don’t get lost or damaged.
+You will be given tons of business cards or materials throughout the fair.
+Make sure you have a safe place to keep them so that they don’t get lost or damaged.
 If you need to, bring a pen and write on each of the cards to remind yourself who each person is.

 During a career fair, don’t forget to:

 - Walk up to recruiters by yourself.
-It’s a little nervewracking to introduce yourself to someone in a higher standing to you, especially someone you would want to emulate in your own career, but if you attack one person in a group, they will feel overwhelmed and you will not be able to get much individual attention.
-Yes recruiters are there to meet prospective employees or interns, but it’s your job to introduce yourself to them.
+It’s a little nerve-wracking to introduce yourself to someone that has a higher standing than you, especially someone you would want to emulate in your own career, but if you attack one person in a group, they will feel overwhelmed and you will not be able to get much individual attention.
+Yes, recruiters are there to meet prospective employees or interns, but it’s your job to introduce yourself to them.
 They don’t have to give you a job, but you do have to prove that you deserve the job.

 - Make personal connections.
-If you did your research, you would know if a recruiter attended the same college as you or had the same upbringing or is passionate about the same issues as you.
-Make that connection with them because then you will stand out and be memorable.
+If you did your research, you would know if you and a recruiter attended the same college, had the same upbringing or are passionate about the same issues.
+Make that connection with them, because then you will stand out and be memorable.
 You don’t want to be remembered as that one girl in a black blazer, not just because there will be tons of girls in black blazers, but also because connections are so important in the job search.